WhaleJ84/faveo_handler/README.md

 ## Usage

-The following is an example script that utilises the authenticate, create, read, and delete endpoints.
+The following is an example script that utilises the authenticate, create, read, update, and delete endpoints.

 ```python
 from os import getenv